hungcq/knowledge-repo/IT/designing-data-intensive-applications/review-questions.md

 # Distributed system issues & consensus
 - What are the common issues in distributed system?
+- -> Unreliable network, unreliable clock
 - What is the mechanism to reach consensus despite those issues (eg implemented by ZooKeeper/etcd)?
-- Provide some example cases where consensus is imp?
+- -> Total order broadcast

 # Batch processing
 - What are the other 2 types of systems beside online system?
-- Provide some example outputs of batch processing job?
+- Provide some example outputs of batch processing job.
 - How MapReduce operate on a high level?
 - What is the advantage of dataflow engines (eg Spark) over MapReduce?

 # Stream processing
 - What is data stream?
-What is it commonly used for?
+[What is it commonly used for?](./11-stream-processing.md#113-processing-streams)
-- What is the adv of log-based message broker over traditional message broker?
+- What are the advs of log-based message broker over traditional message broker?
 - How to parallelize processing using log-based message broker?
 - What is the common use of replication logs?
 How to optimize replication logs?
 - What are the dif types of stream joins?
 Provide an example for each.

+# Future of data systems
 - How are new data systems usually implemented?
 How dif tools are combined?